albertojuanL/kafkajs-buffer/README.md

 # Overview

-kafkajs-buffer adds queue/buffer capabilities to a kafkajs producer.
+Kafkajs-buffer adds queue/buffer capabilities to a kafkajs producer.
 It enqueues messages until a specific size is reached or a given amount of time has passed.
 It also splits the buffer into smaller batches when it's too big to be sent in a single one.
 Delivered messages will be notified in a callback function.

 # Why to use it
-When publishing messages to Kafka, it's crucial to control the size and the moment of the requests to be sent.
+When publishing messages to Kafka, it's crucial to control the size and frequency of the requests.
 This library solves two common issues:

-- Grouping in batches: It's essential.
-We can't send messages one by one, it would produce overload if we send them simultaneously, and it will be prolonged if we send them one by one, waiting for Kafka to acknowledge (roundtrip).
+- Buffering before sending: It's essential.
+Sending messages one by one or even in unmanaged batches leads to overload and poor perforamnce in high traffic services.
+One of the reasons is the time until Kafka acknowledge is received (roundtrip).

-- Splitting into optimal batches the number of messages to send to Kafka.
-Kafka doesn't accept messages heavier than a prefixed size.
-Kafkajs-buffer allows setting the size of the batches to fit the Kafka configured size.
+- Request size.
+By default Kafka max request is 1Mb.
+Kafkajs-buffer allows setting the length of the batches to fit the Kafka configured size.
+It splits the buffer into batches with the configured number of messages and sends them to Kafka.

 Batching in blocks of the proper size and sending them to Kafka usually leads to complex logic in our code.
 To delay, group, and send messages based on a given size or time is not an easy task.
-To keep the code cleaner and simplify, Kafkajs-buffer solves this problem behind the scenes.
+Kafkajs-buffer solves this problem in background to keep the code clean and simple.

 # Usage

-The installation of Kafkajs-buffer is like any module:
+The installation of Kafkajs-buffer is like any other module:

 ```
 npm install kafkajs-buffer
 ```

-To use the module, you must require and create of instance of it.
+To use the module, just require and create an instance of it.

 ```typescript
 import { KafkajsBuffer } from "kafkajs-buffer";